-An 18th century rosehead nail from the Simeon Strong House, next to its modern counterpart.
+An 18th century rosehead nail from the Simeon Strong House, displayed next to its modern counterpart.
 As explained by Steve DeWolf, carpenter who specializes in repairing Pioneer Valley historic homes, this nail would have been forged by hand, the head created by striking the metal bar when it was hot.
-It was pulled from the side of the Strong House during restoration work underway.
+It was pulled from the side of the Strong House during restoration work.

 This miniature straw hat (c.
 December 17th, 1907) was created by the Hills Hat Factory in Amherst, MA, as a show piece for display to prospective customers.
 It is marked with the initials of Fannie Marilla (Davis) Pierce.